harshvardhan2804/Chrome_extension/README.md

 # Chrome_extension

-It is a chrome extension for bookmarking youtube.
+It is a chrome extension for bookmarking youtube videos.